brindha1993/python_learning/README.md

 - `BeautifulSoup` from `bs4`: For parsing HTML.
 - `csv`: For handling CSV files.
 - `pandas`: For handling and manipulating data structures.
+- `numpy`: For performing numerical operations and handling arrays.

 ## Acknowledgments
 Some of the datasets used in this project are sourced from **GitHub repositories** and the **IBM Courses**.